-- Ofsted: Schools in Ofsted categories and/or who have been raised as causing concern in relation to provision for children and young people who have SEND - Safeguarding and SEND: Section 11 of the Children Act 2004 requires local authorities and other named statutory partners to make arrangements to ensure that their functions are discharged with a view to safeguarding and promoting the welfare of children.

-There is a similar requirement imposed on schools.
-This should ensure that safeguarding is integral to all that local authorities, schools, services and other named partners do, including the inclusive education service.

-Providing Fair Access to Services: Local authorities should promote the interests of children, young people, parents and families and work with local communities to stimulate and support a diversity of school, early years and 16-19 provision that meets local needs.
+- Ofsted: Schools in Ofsted categories and/or who have been raised as causing concern in relation to provision for children and young people who have SEND - Safeguarding and SEND: Section 11 of the Children Act 2004 requires local authorities and other named statutory partners to make arrangements to ensure that their functions are discharged with a view to safeguarding and promoting the welfare of children. - There is a similar requirement imposed on schools.
+This should ensure that safeguarding is integral to all that local authorities, schools, services and other named partners do, including the inclusive education service. - Providing Fair Access to Services: Local authorities should promote the interests of children, young people, parents and families and work with local communities to stimulate and support a diversity of school, early years and 16-19 provision that meets local needs. - Supporting educational excellence for all: Working with headteachers, school governors, principals, school staff and other agencies, local authorities should promote educational excellence for all children and young people and be ambitious in tackling underperformance and challenging where provision requires development.